 “Everybody’s just stoked that we have it!” might not be what you’d expect a scientific researcher to say about his lab equipment.
-Assistant Professor Sean Newcomer, however, researches the health benefits of surfing, and the equipment he’s stoked about is the Elite Endless Pool at California State University San Marcos.
+Assistant Professor Sean Newcomer, however, researches the health benefits of surfing, and the equipment he’s stoked about is the Endless Pools® Elite pool at California State University San Marcos.

-Another thing you can do in an Endless Pool: just balance on the board, which is a workout on its own.
+Another thing you can do with the Endless Pools current: just balance on the board, which is a workout on its own.
 “As a surfer, I think of sitting on a board as nothing; it’s resting,” he says.
 “But if you take a beginner out, they’re falling off the board.
 You’re actually engaging quite a bit of muscle mass while you’re stabilizing the board.”
 He’s already done a pilot study towards quantifying just how much of a workout that is.

 Newcomer spent the last two years doing field research, monitoring recreational surfers in the ocean; preexisting research had only studied professional surfers, so he’s pioneering work that could open new avenues to people who want to get fit but see surfing as a mere hobby.
 While that data gets prepped for publication, he and his team have started to “move forward with the more controlled experiments in the Endless Pool.”

 He’s lined up two surf-industry collaborations.
 “This next semester, we’re looking at paddling mechanics in a certain type of wetsuit and also the thermoregulation properties of a different type of wetsuit.
 Both of these have different types of new materials that the companies are trying to use, and we’re going to do some analysis on those materials in the Endless Pool.”